Approximating CKY with Transformers: Constituency Parsing Experiments

 \section{Constituency Parsing Experiments}

 We conduct experiments in two main settings.
-In this section we consider modern neural constituency parsing on standard benchmark datasets.
+We first consider modern neural constituency parsing on standard benchmark datasets.
 We then consider parsing under randomly generated PCFGs.
 We highlight several important differences between these two settings.
 First, modern constituency parsing is grammarless.
 As such, modern constituency parsers do not predict the highest scoring parse under some PCFG, and they use a simpler variant of CKY which composes spans but has no notion of grammar-rules.
 While it is still interesting (at least from a computational efficiency perspective) to see if directly predicting parses is competitive with running this simpler CKY variant, it is difficult to distinguish a transformer learning this CKY variant from it simply learning to predict gold parses.
 This concern motivates our second setting, of randomly generated PCFGs, where there are well-defined highest-scoring parses under each PCFG, and where we can evaluate whether the transformer has predicted them.
 We consider this random PCFG setting in Section~\ref{sec:random}.

-\paragraph{Datasets} We conduct constituency parsing experiments on the English Penn Treebank~\citep[PTB;][]{10.5555/972470.972475}, the Chinese Penn Treebank~\citep[CTB;][]{10.1017/S135132490400364X}, as well as the German and Korean parsing datasets from the SPMRL 2013 and 2014 shared tasks~\citep{seddah-etal-2013-overview}.
+\paragraph{Datasets} We conduct constituency parsing experiments on the English Penn Treebank~\citep[PTB;][]{10.5555/972470.972475}, the Chinese Penn Treebank~\citep[CTB;][]{10.1017/S135132490400364X}, as well as the treebanks in the SPMRL 2013 and 2014 shared tasks~\citep{seddah-etal-2013-overview}.
 We use the standard dataset splits throughout.

 \paragraph{Model Details} We adapt the chart parser first proposed by \citet{kitaev-klein-2018-constituency}, and later refined by~\citet{kitaev-etal-2019-multilingual} to involve fine-tuning a pretrained model.
 In particular, while \citet{kitaev-etal-2019-multilingual} fine-tune a pretrained BERT model~\citep{devlin-etal-2019-bert} using a margin-based structured loss between the CKY parse and the gold parse, we instead fine-tune BERT to simply predict the parse as in Equation~\eqref{eq:betahat}, and we train with the independent-span cross-entropy loss described in Section~\ref{sec:approach}.
 Some of the experiments in ~\citet{kitaev-etal-2019-multilingual} also make use of an additional factored self-attention layer that consumes the BERT representations, but we do not use this layer when predicting according to Equations~\eqref{eq:betahat} or \eqref{eq:betahat2}.